 Where to Stake Tezos and How To Choose Baker

 Before reading this document please make sure you have checked out Tezos baker metrics overview and understand what each column in the table below means.
-It’s important to understand that choosing a Tezos baker just by one criteria (e.g. by highest ROI) is not the best decision.
+It’s important to understand that choosing a Tezos baker just by one criterion (e.g. by highest ROI) is not the best decision.
 You should take into account all the metrics.

 Search particular Tezos baker